opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_test_network_performance.rst

       In the preceding commands, **-p** specifies the listening port.

    b.
 Start the netperf process on the tested ECS and specify a netserver port for each auxiliary ECS.
-For details about common netperf parameters, see `Table 1 <#enustopic0115820205table15359114885218>`__.
+For details about common netperf parameters, see :ref:`Table 1 <en-us_topic_0115820205__table15359114885218>`.

       ##The IP address is for the first auxiliary ECS.